Joint Waveform and Passive Beamformer Design in Multi-IRS-Aided Radar: Simulation results

 We consider a radar, equipped with $N_r=N_t=8$ antennas for transmitter/receiver, positioned in the 2-D Cartesian plane at [$0$ m, $0$ m], sensing a target at [$5000$ m, $5000$ m].
 We placed three IRS platforms with $N_m=8$ reflecting elements arranged as ULA with the first elements located at [$500$ m, $500$ m], [$500$ m, $-800$ m], and [$300$ m, $1300$ m].
 The IRS platforms were deployed at far ranges w.r.t. the radar.
 Usually, distant targets tend to have obstructed or very weak LoS signal.
 In these cases, the received signal from the NLoS paths, i.e., the signal propagated through IRS platforms, is helpful in boosting the reflected LoS echo strength.

 For a point-like target, given the radar, target and IRS positions, the corresponding radar--IRS$_{m}$ and target--IRS$_m$ angles $\theta_{ir,m}$ and $\theta_{ti,m}$, for $m \in \{1,\ldots,M\}$, are obtained through geometric computations.
 The complex reflectivity coefficients $\{\alpha_{m}\}$, which correspond to a Swerling 0 target model are generated from a $\mathcal{CN}(0,1)$.
 In Algorithm 1, we set $\Gamma_1=50$ and $\Gamma_2=20$ for all iterations.
 Throughout all our experiments the Lagrangian multiplier $\eta$ is tuned to $0.1$.
 Initially, all IRS platforms are set to impose zero phase shift $\upnu_i^{(0)}=\bzero_{_{MN_m}}$ for $i\in \{1,2\}$.
-The samples in $\mbX^{(0)}$ are generated from a normal distribution.
+The number of slow-time samples is set to $N=50$ and the samples in $\mbX^{(0)}$ are generated from a normal distribution.
 Fig.~\ref{fig_N}a illustrates that the multiple IRS-aided radar outperforms the single-IRS aided radar.
 Further, Fig.~\ref{fig_N}b indicates that iterations of Algorithm 1 result in a monotonically decreasing CRLB.